Chaparral 2F: Racing history

 Hap Sharp stood in for Spence for the 51st Targa Florio, where Italian favorite Nino Vaccarella was fastest in practice.
 In the race, several retirements from the front saw the 2F running fourth despite its unsuitability to a road course but was still almost ten minutes behind the leading Porsche 910.
 Hill and Sharp were careful not to push the car too hard, with Le Mans approaching they could not afford to damage or destroy a chassis.
 A slow puncture that began at the Collesano corner on the ninth lap brought their race to a close.
 Sharp did have a spare tire, but it was for the front tires only, whereas the puncture had occurred at the rear.
 The 2F, despite not being Italian, was met with a sympathetic crowd upon their retirement.

-Hill qualified on pole for the 1967 1000 km of Nürburgring, just over half a minute ahead of Jackie Ickx, slowest in the Group 6 category, and almost ten seconds ahead of John Surtees' Aston Martin-powered Lola T70.
-A smorgasbord of cars were entered, with dedicated racecars and club racers alike.
-This made for a hectic start, where the almost-stock sports cars had the better of the purpose-built racecars when it came to the Le Mans-style start, where drivers would run to their car and start their engines before taking off.
+Hill qualified on pole for the 1967 1000 km of Nürburgring, just over half a minute ahead of Jacky Ickx, slowest in the Group 6 category, and almost ten seconds ahead of John Surtees' Aston Martin-powered Lola T70.
+A smorgasbord of cars were entered, with dedicated race cars and club racers alike.
+This made for a hectic start, where the almost-stock sports cars had the better of the purpose-built race cars when it came to the Le Mans-style start, where drivers would run to their car and start their engines before taking off.
 Hill, Surtees, and Ickx all struggled getting off the start line, with Hill fiddling to get his safety harness on properly, and Surtees and Ickx both having trouble starting their engines.
 Hill set off on a charge once he finally settled in, passing a significant number of cars on his first lap, working his way up to third by the second lap.
-Hill also managed to set the lap record on his second lap, despite the significant number of backmarkers, clocking a 8:42.1.
+Hill also managed to set the lap record on his second lap, despite the significant number of backmarkers, clocking an 8:42.1.
 By the fourth lap, Surtees and Ickx were seventh and ninth, respectively, with only Jo Siffert in front of Hill.
 Hill took the lead on the ninth lap, having mistakenly thought that he was leading on the previous laps.
 Come the eleventh lap, Hill pitted, much to the surprise of his pit crew who were not expecting him.
-Once again, transmission troubles struck the 2F, much to the chagrin of his pit crew, with their fifth retirement of the season.
+Once again, transmission troubles struck the 2F, giving the team their fifth retirement of the season.